Home / Grants Directory / Social Enterprise Grants

 Clarify Your Legal Structure

 Your structure determines which programs you can access.
-Nonprofits can access OTF, EAF, New Horizons, and IRP.
+Nonprofits can access OTF, EAF, New Horizons, and SISFF intermediaries.
 For-profit social enterprises add IRAP, SR&ED, and CanExport.
 Cooperatives qualify for both streams depending on their specific structure.
 Charities have the widest access to grant funding but limited access to business programs.
-If your structure is limiting you, consider creating a subsidiary — many charities operate for-profit social enterprise subsidiaries.
+If your structure is limiting you, consider creating a subsidiary — many charities operate for-profit social enterprise subsidiaries specifically to access business-focused programs.

 2